 To thank him she places a silver necklace around his neck.

-A gemstone that in a few years will change everything for him.
+A gemstone that in a few years, will change his world, forever.

 In his search for the owner of the gemstone, Bran travels over the land and across the sea, to a territory ruled by an immortal emperor.